 The once-cushty job of Mayor of London has taken on a new tone in the pandemic.
 But Khan has risen to the challenge with purpose and conviction.
 A powerful force at regional and national level, he is a tireless worker and a brilliant collaborator.

 Boris Johnson, politician

 The Prime Minister — but not as you know it.
 Boris has approached the top job with a boosterish informality (Covid notwithstanding) and a web of connections that spans London’s various media, press and political chumocracies.
-Whatever you think of his quasi-Old Boys Network ploys, the appointment of pal Kate Bingham as vaccine tsar has paid serious dividends.
-Will always land on his feet.
+Many dubious friends, but ones who are no less powerful for it.
+And — for now at least — seems safe among the Tory high command, too.

 Roland Rudd, PR executive